 The Main Memory Unit (MMU), providing up to two megabytes of memory, contains its own microprocessor which handles the temporary storage of data and programs in the main memory and controls the flow of information between all the different microprocessors.
+One MMU can be connected to each system, providing up to two megabytes of memory.

-The optional Multi-Line Communications Processor (MLCP), which provides up to 32 additional communications lines, offers local or remote connection of any line; synchronous, asynchronous, or current loop connection of any pair of lines; throughput of 200K bits/second; and maximum individual lines speed of 19,200 bits/second.
-The MLCP also provides all programmed control functions over the whole of its intrinsic communications network (polling, selection, error handling, etc.).
+The optional Multi-Line Communications Processor (MLCP), which provides up to 32 communications lines, offers local or remote connection of any line; synchronous, asynchronous, or current loop connection of any pair of lines; throughput of 200K bits/second; and maximum individual lines speed of 19,200 bits/second.